-No longer making money from agriculture since the village has gained touristic value, gradual decrease in agriculture and animal husbandry, Agricultural produce being plundered by foreigners, turning a blind eye to development on agricultural land, Lack of hygienic places where village women can produce products together, Agricultural land being at risk from the migrating population, women and children being unable to work alone in the fields, The position of the village in the middle of forest and agricultural lands, produce and tourism important for economic sustainability, Presence of natural soil and plants, variety of agricultural products and continuation of production, albeit little production.
-The objective defined: Creating a financial model to enable the village to sustain its rural identity, ensure security.
-The actions defined to reach these objectives: Make effort towards the development of agriculture and coops, arrange organizations to share knowledge and experience with other provinces, Definition of organic and good agricultural practices, increase efficiency, research financial support for the implementation of drip feed irrigation systems, Determine which product varieties to create a brand, develop ideas for the branding of traditional village products (chestnut, strawberry, raspberry, blackberry, cherry etc.), Planning a premises and organization for the processing and conservation of the agricultural products, Investigate possibilities for one-stop marketing, sponsorship and grand opportunities for the hygienic and quality controlled production of Cumalikizik brand products, Develop policies to encourage agricultural tourism, create activities related to agriculture that visitors can take part in, Define areas within the village and Khans area for the sale of agricultural produce, raise awareness about the health benefits of the products.
+The current situation analysis shows: No longer making money from agriculture since the village has gained touristic value, gradual decrease in agriculture and animal husbandry, Agricultural produce being plundered by foreigners, turning a blind eye to development on agricultural land, Lack of hygienic places where village women can produce products together, Agricultural land being at risk from the migrating population, women and children being unable to work alone in the fields, The position of the village in the middle of forest and agricultural lands, produce and tourism important for economic sustainability, Presence of natural soil and plants, variety of agricultural products and continuation of production, albeit little production.

+Objectives determined from this situation analysis: Creating a financial model to enable the village to sustain its rural identity, ensure security.

+Actions determined to meet these objectives: Make effort towards the development of agriculture and coops, arrange organizations to share knowledge and experience with other provinces, Definition of organic and good agricultural practices, increase efficiency, research financial support for the implementation of drip feed irrigation systems, Determine which product varieties to create a brand, develop ideas for the branding of traditional village products (chestnut, strawberry, raspberry, blackberry, cherry etc.), Planning a premises and organization for the processing and conservation of the agricultural products, Investigate possibilities for one-stop marketing, sponsorship and grand opportunities for the hygienic and quality controlled production of Cumalikizik brand products, Develop policies to encourage agricultural tourism, create activities related to agriculture that visitors can take part in, Define areas within the village and Khans area for the sale of agricultural produce, raise awareness about the health benefits of the products.

-Responsible institutions and all other relevant institutions for these actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality, Yıldırım Municipality, Bursa Provincial Special Administration, Bursa İli Gıda, Directorate of Agriculture and Animal Husbandry, Bursa Chamber of Commerce and Industry(BTSO)'
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality, Yıldırım Municipality, Bursa Provincial Special Administration, Bursa İli Gıda, Directorate of Agriculture and Animal Husbandry, Bursa Chamber of Commerce and Industry(BTSO)'

-➤ Objective C3.2- Create a sustainable finance model with the cooperation of relevant organizations and institutions
+Objective C3.2- Create a sustainable finance model with the cooperation of relevant organizations and institutions

-The bad state of the village economy, the lack of a realistic economic plan to revive the economy, Lack of a sustainable finance model, Lack of suitable, planned commercial areas in the area, senseless spending of public funds, Lack of organization in points of sale, lack of continuity of product standards or pricing ,Consideration of cultural areas as commercial areas and charging tax to producers, Increased interest in technological advances in agriculture and organic farming, efforts starting for drip feed irrigation systems.
-The objective defined: Create a sustainable finance model with the cooperation of relevant organizations and institutions The actions defined to reach these objectives: Work together with locals and expert organizations to revive the area economy, Reorganization of bazaar area, Research on whether the products sold in the village are unique to the village, Sustaining and developing the flow of income, researching incentives and sponsorship, The identification of indicators to ensure the control of the functioning of the financial model.
+The current situation analysis shows: The bad state of the village economy, the lack of a realistic economic plan to revive the economy, Lack of a sustainable finance model, Lack of suitable, planned commercial areas in the area, senseless spending of public funds, Lack of organization in points of sale, lack of continuity of product standards or pricing ,Consideration of cultural areas as commercial areas and charging tax to producers, Increased interest in technological advances in agriculture and organic farming, efforts starting for drip feed irrigation systems.

+Objectives determined from this situation analysis: Create a sustainable finance model with the cooperation of relevant organizations and institutions

+Actions determined to meet these objectives: Work together with locals and expert organizations to revive the area economy, Reorganization of bazaar area, Research on whether the products sold in the village are unique to the village, Sustaining and developing the flow of income, researching incentives and sponsorship, The identification of indicators to ensure the control of the functioning of the financial model.

-Responsible institutions and all other relevant institutions for these actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Governorship of Bursa, Yıldırım Municipality, Bursa Provincial Special Administration, Bursa Directorate of Foodstuff, Agriculture and Animal Husbandry, Bursa Provincial Special Administration, Bursa Chamber of Commerce and Industry(BTSO), Village Mukhtar, Universities
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Governorship of Bursa, Yıldırım Municipality, Bursa Provincial Special Administration, Bursa Directorate of Foodstuff, Agriculture and Animal Husbandry, Bursa Provincial Special Administration, Bursa Chamber of Commerce and Industry(BTSO), Village Mukhtar, Universities